 - Traveling to China is quite expensive.
 I would rather spend my money on several trips to a master somehwere close to me than spending all the money for a once-in-a-lifetime-trip to China.
 I think one just learns more from continuously visiting the same teacher.
 And if you’re really lucky you might actually have a fantastic teacher close to you.
 To learn Tai Chi at home is great because you can create the habit of going to classes regularly.
 And obviously all your questions will be answered almost immediately instead of waiting for the trip to your master – next year.
 I think that is particularly important if you are a Tai Chi beginner.

 - The language barrier.
 I mean, do you speak Chinese?
 Learning outside China makes it easier to learn from someone who speaks English (or your native language).
 Or at least you’ll most likely have a translator for the group.
+Even if you learn it outside of China, you will still be confronted with many Chinese words and terms – if you are interested learning more about them, have a look at The Taijiquan & Qi Gong Dictionary!

 Now what do you think?
 Are you dreaming about going to China?
 Or do you think that there is really a lot to learn in the West?